tibbe/talks/stanford-2011/performance.md

 data FullList k v = FL !k v !(List k v) data List k v = Nil | Cons !k v !(List k v)
 ~~~~

+* The `FullList` type has only one constructor, so it can be unpacked.

+* In the common case, the tail of the `FullList` is empty and thus
+  points to a shared `Nil` constructor.

 # Improved HashMap data type memory layout